boylesoftware/x2node-validators/README.md

 * `hasErrorsFor(ptr)` - Tells if the context already has errors for the record element specified by the `ptr` argument, which is a JSON pointer as a string or as a `RecordElementPointer` object from the `x2node-pointers` module.

+* `isEmpty(val)` - Tells if the provided value is `undefined` or `null`.
+May be useful in validation function implementations that often need to perform this kind of a test and always have the context available.

 * `recordTypes` - Reference to the `RecordTypesLibrary` (from the `x2node-records` module) object.

 * `currentPointer` - `RecordElementPointer` (from the `x2node-pointers` module) pointing at the record element being currently validated by the validation function.